Did Wind Energy Cause the 2021 Texas Power Crisis?

 If you can go somewhere, like a friend or relatives with power or a local shelter, go there only if it is safe to do so.

-Conserve power if you still have it.
+If you still have power, conserve it.
 Avoid using heavy energy-dependent appliances like washing machines if possible.
 Unplug electronics not in use and avoid leaving lights or electronics running.
 While you may still have power, putting added strain on the system can lead to further outages, including your own home or others.

 The price spikes during the Texas blackout were monumental and devastating to many Texas businesses.
 While wind and weather may be out of your control as a business owner, your electricity plan is your choice.
 At Integrity Energy, we specialize in helping small-to-medium size business owners find the best fixed-rate plans to keep their energy costs flat and manageable for the long run.